Toronto Maple Leafs in popular culture: Literature

 References to the Leafs in literature includes Foster Hewitt juvenile hockey novel, He Shoots, He Scores!.
 Published in 1949, it featured the members of the team, including actual managers and players.
 In 1963, Scott Young wrote A Boy at the Leafs' Camp, a children's book giving a behind-the-scenes insight into the sport.

 Several books concerning the Maple Leafs have been written, and later readapted into film.
 In 1971, Young and George Robertson co-wrote an adult hockey-romance novel, Face-off, about the experiences of a star rookie player, Billy Duke, with the Leafs.
 The novel became a movie in 1971 with Art Hindle as Billy Duke.
 The film featured many of the players.
 Jim McKenny, body-doubled for Hindle for the on-ice action scenes because of his resemblance to Hindle.
 Owner Ballard had a part as the team doctor.

 In 1979, Roch Carrier wrote the short story The Hockey Sweater about a Montreal Canadiens fan who is mistakenly sent a sweater of their rival, the Maple Leafs.
 Originally published in French as "Une abominable feuille d'érable sur la glace" ("An abominable maple leaf on the ice"), it referred to the Maple Leafs sweater a mother forced her son to wear.
-The boy is forced to weat the sweater and faces persecution of his peers and coach, also fans of the Canadiens.
+The boy is forced to wear the sweater and faces persecution of his peers and coach, also fans of the Canadiens.
 The boy is presumably based on Carrier himself when he was young.
 In 1980, the story was turned into an animated short by the National Film Board of Canada.
 An excerpt of the book is featured on the Canadian five-dollar Canadian Journey bills, a series of banknotes issued from 2002 to 2013.